rouvinerh/tp/docs/UserGuide.md

 ![correct_command.png](img/correct_command.png)

 - Error of adding extra space(s) in fixed parameters:
-  - In this case, the altered fixed parameter is `/date:`, which has written as `/ date:` instead.
+  - In this case, the altered fixed parameter is `/date:`, which was written as `/ date:` instead.
   - Fixed parameters are non-optional and non-user-decided parameters.
 Check [Notes about command format](#notes-about-command-format).

 ![extra_space_error_command.png](img/extra_space_error_command.png)